Protesters face off with police at Israeli airport in judicial crisis | Law-Order

 Protesters face off with police at Israeli airport in judicial crisis

-Hundreds of anti-government protesters converged on Israel's Ben Gurion Airport on Monday, and some in the crowd scuffled with police who sought to clear them from blocking access to the terminal for most flights in and out of the country.
-The sidewalk outside the arrivals hall overflowed with protesters carrying flags, blowing horns and banging drums.
+Minister for police Itamar Ben-Gvir had said that any attempt to paralyse it would constitute "harm to national security".
+Protesters had previously flocked to Ben Gurion in March, attempting to disrupt a visit by U.S. Secretary of Defense Lloyd Austin and preventing Netanyahu from taking off for talks in Italy.

-Hundreds of anti-government protesters converged on Israel's Ben Gurion Airport on Monday, and some in the crowd scuffled with police who sought to clear them from blocking access to the terminal for most flights in and out of the country.
+Thousands of anti-government protesters converged on Israel's Ben Gurion Airport on Monday, some of them scuffling with police who sought to keep them from blocking access to the terminal for most flights in and out of the country.
+Protesting against a plan by Prime Minister Benjamin Netanyahu to overhaul the judiciary, dozens in the crowd entered the arrivals hall dancing and with megaphones chanted, "Democracy!"
+Police officers eventually escorted them out.

 Protesters had previously flocked to Ben Gurion in March, attempting to disrupt a visit by U.S. Secretary of Defense Lloyd Austin and preventing Netanyahu from taking off for talks in Italy.
 Austin ended up cutting his visit short while Netanyahu flew to Rome after reaching Ben Gurion by helicopter.